Lipschitz-Volume rigidity in Alexandrov geometry

-We complete this section by giving some examples for various kinds of gluing.
+We conclude this section with some directive examples.

-\begin{example}[Non-Alexandrov gluing] The following examples are not Alexandrov spaces, since one can find bifurcated geodesics near the glued points.
-In $(a)$, rectangle $ABCD$ is glued with rectangle $EFGH$ along the interior segment $\geod{E'F'}$ and the edge $\geod{EF}$.
-This gluing does not satisfy (A.1).
-In $(b)$, square $ABCD$ is glued with square $A'B'C'D'$ at the point $A\sim A'$.
-This gluing does not satisfy (A.5).
-In (c), three rectangles are glued along an edge $\geod{AB}$ with equal length.
+\begin{example}[Non-Alexandrov gluing] We construct some examples (see Figure 1) of gluing that do not produce Alexandrov spaces from Alexandrov spaces.
+These examples are all in dimension $2$ and the gluing are all by isometry.
+The glued spaces are not Alexandrov spaces because one can find bifurcated geodesics near the glued points.
+In $(a)$, rectangle $ABCD$ is glued with rectangle $EFGH$ along an interior segment $\overline{EF}\subset ABCD$ and the edge $\overline{E'F'}\subset EFGH$.
+This gluing does not satisfy (A.2).
+In $(b)$, square $ABCD$ is glued with square $A'B'C'D'$ at the vertices $A\sim A'$.
+This gluing does not satisfy (A.3).
+In (c), three rectangles with the same size are glued along one common edge.
 This gluing does not satisfy (A.4).

 \end{example}